Ile-d'Aix, Charente-Maritime: tourism & sightseeing

 Close by, there is also an African Museum on Ile d'Aix, featuring the hunting collection of Baron Gourgaud and various artefacts he brought home from his expeditions in Africa.
 As you might expect from an African explorer and hunter in the early 20th century the collection contains some rather surprising items!

-Map of Ile-d'Aix and places to visit
+Map of Ile-d'Aix and places nearby

 Visit near Ile-d'Aix with France This Way reviews